-Sarah S. Harrison
+2002 Sara S. Harrison

 From Chemist to VP: Sarah S. Harrison, 2002 HBA Woman of the Year

 By: Robin Madell, Consultant

 With each year that passes, the bar becomes higher for the women we recognize for the HBA's top honor.
 It's a great thing that women now crowd the industry's corridors at the senior level, from directors through vice presidents, inching ever closer to those elusive top spots.
-Yet with so many high-flyers to choose from, the HBA's "Woman of the Year" (WOTY) must be a superwoman among an ever-growing pool of leaders.
+Yet with so many high-flyers to choose from, the HBA Woman of the Year (WOTY) must be a superwoman among an ever-growing pool of leaders.
 Sarah S. Harrison, 2002 HBA Woman of the Year, fits the bill to a tee.
 The flood of nominations from her colleagues, her higher-ups, her customers, and her community members paint a picture of someone who goes above and beyond in all arenas - a model for our industry and our time.

-As VP of Customer Strategy Integration at AstraZeneca (US business headquarters in Wilmington, DE) - the company she has been with for 25 years - you might think that Harrison had started her career on the track to upper management.
+As vice president of customer strategy integration at AstraZeneca, her position at the time of accepting this award, you might think that Harrison had started her career on the track to upper management.
 Not so.
 Her early aspiration was to become a physician, and she got a degree in chemistry as a back-up plan in case she didn't have time to finish medical school.
 It was a good plan.
-After a short run at Gulf Oil as a chemist, Harrison opted to take a similar post at Zeneca (then ICI), in agricultural chemicals, which gave her a chance to be involved on a start-up team that was beginning to build a new plant in the US.
-The local plant manager and the Director of Operations there became her first mentors, encouraging her to move into the business side and accept a job in the home office.
+After a short run at Gulf Oil as a chemist, Harrison opted to take a similar post at Zeneca (then ICI), in agricultural chemicals, which gave her a chance to be involved on a start-up team that was beginning to build a new plant in the U.S. The local plant manager and the director of operations there became her first mentors, encouraging her to move into the business side and accept a job in the home office.
 Despite her initial trepidation - she now had a husband and three children to factor into her decision-making - she took his advice.
-She signed on as National Production Coordinator and began her corporate climb, first on the manufacturing end of the business.
+She signed on as national production coordinator and began her corporate climb, first on the manufacturing end of the business.

 A Pull Towards Pharma

 In the meantime, Harrison leveraged her newly acquired MBA and began to think about how she might parlay her business acumen to the healthcare side of the business - the source of her true passion.
 She had been offered a promotion in Zeneca's agriculture business, but her heart wasn't in it, and to her surprise, she learned she was being sought out by management to be considered for the pharmaceutical division.
 Despite her lack of experience in the area, the fact that she had been a star performer in each of her moves did not go unnoticed.
-In 1989, she joined the pharmaceutical side of Zeneca as Manager of Bids and Contracts.
+In 1989, she joined the pharmaceutical side of Zeneca as manager of bids and contracts.
 Shortly afterwards, at the advent of managed care, she was offered the chance to take over healthcare contract management for hospitals and managed care.
 These she did without the standard district manager background.
-"When people asked where I had been in the field, I would say, `In soybeans!'" she laughs.
-In less than 10 years, Harrison had climbed all the way to Vice President of Managed Healthcare and National Accounts, having risen through traditional product management and market strategy/contract operations.
+"When people asked where I had been in the field, I would say, “In soybeans!” she laughs.
+In less than 10 years, Harrison had climbed all the way to vice president of managed healthcare and national accounts, having risen through traditional product management and market strategy/contract operations.

-A Management Style that Defines Success
+A Management Style That Defines Success

 Her management style is perceived by many to be very demanding and direct, and Harrison admits this is true - but adds that she is also much more.
 "I like to help my team set and achieve aggressive goals, think out of the box, get out of their comfort zones, beat the competition, and strive for performance `par excellence.'
 I am accessible to help my team achieve results and deliver beyond their own expectations.
 I am a coach and co-worker at the same time, willing to roll up my sleeves whenever needed," she says.
 Countless employees, men and women alike, credit Harrison with providing opportunities for one-on-one mentorship.
 She firmly believes in routinely recognizing and celebrating successes (small and big).

 Industry Changes Demand New Skills

-In honor of the HBA's 25th Anniversary theme, "Yesterday, Today and Tomorrow," we asked Harrison what skills and qualities she believes were most important for women in the industry when she entered the workplace, versus what is important today and for the future.
-She suggests that while communication skills, management style, interpersonal skills, ability to learn, analytical and thinking skills, and organizational skills were yesterday's requirements, and are still necessary, today's success skills stretch even farther.
+In honor of the HBA's 25th anniversary theme, "Yesterday, Today and Tomorrow," we asked Harrison what skills and qualities she believes were most important for women in the industry when she entered the workplace, versus what is important today and for the future.
+She suggests that while communication skills, management style, interpersonal skills, ability to learn, analytical and thinking skills, and organizational skills were yesterday's requirements and are still necessary, today's success skills stretch even farther.
 These include the ability to lead, be an effective team player in matrix operating models, adaptability to change, a willingness to help others (and therefore your company) succeed, strategic thinking and ROI driven execution, strong presentation and influencing skills, setting and meeting ambitious - and measurable - goals, and a strong customer focus.

 Among her many victories in life so far, Harrison counts receiving the HBA's Woman of the Year Award among her finest moments: "This award is very significant to me and probably the most prestigious recognition I've received because it acknowledges both my professional and personal accomplishments," she says.
 "It's also gratifying and humbling to know that, in large part, this comes from my peers and colleagues in the industry."
-Regarding community service, she says "I do these things as part of my interest in `giving back' and because it's who I am.
+Regarding community service, she says, "I do these things as part of my interest in `giving back' and because it's who I am.
 It's what makes me tick!"